Roguelike-Celebration/azure-mud/README.md

 ### Backend Dev

 This requires your own [Azure subscription](https://azure.com/free/?WT.mc_id=devto-blog-emwalker).
-As a warning: this costs quite a bit of money to run.
+As a warning: this costs money to run!
 If you don't already have an Azure account/subscription, you'll get a few hundred bucks to use your first month, but if that's not the case you will want to keep an eye on the fact that **running this backend will cost you actual money**.
+These costs are small for development purposes - you can use the free tier of both SignalR Service and Azure functions, you just need to pay for a small Redis instance.

 1. Deploy the `server` folder to a new Azure Function App instance you control.
 I recommend using VS Code and the VS Code Azure Functions extension.
 See the "Publish the project to Azure" section of [this tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code?pivots=programming-language-javascript?WT.mc_id=github-code-emwalker) for details.
 You can also use the Azure CLI or any other method.